Huangying-Zhan/huangying-zhan.github.io/_pages/about.md

 NEWS
 ======

-* 02/2023: __We are hiring 2023 summer interns to work on research projects related to 3D vision!
+* 12/2023: __We are hiring 2024 summer interns to work on research projects related to 3D Vision!
 Feel free to drop me an email if you're interested.__

+* 10/2023: One paper is accepted to T-PAMI: [SC-DepthV3: Robust Self-supervised Monocular Depth Estimation for Dynamic Scenes](https://arxiv.org/abs/2211.03660)

+* 02/2023: ~~We are hiring 2023 summer interns to work on research projects related to 3D vision!
+Feel free to drop me an email if you're interested.~~

 * 12/2022: It is my pleasure to be recognised as “Outstanding Reviewer” for ACCV 2022 for having provided helpful, high-quality reviews.